tomsisso/spark-profiling-plugin/demo_app/README.md

 ### Intro
 This demo contains an E2E environment to demonstrate the profiling plugin:
-1. Demo spark application code - a simple spark app, to monitor it with the new spark plugin.
+1. Demo Spark application code - a simple Spark app, to profile it with the new plugin.
-2. docker-compose.yml - to set up the environment which is composed of the following dockers:
+2. docker-compose.yml - to set up the environment dockers:
    1. Spark standalone cluster (master & worker)
    2. Pyroscope server
-   3. Grafana server with a predefined profiling dashboard (and a Pyroscope datasource).
+   3. Grafana server with a predefined profiling dashboard.

 ### Setup
 1. Build the plugin & demo app jars using maven.
-Run the following command from the project root:
+Run the following from the project root:
    ```
    mvn clean package
    ```